intuitive-documentation/process/_content/Jekyll.markdown

 Clone the exisiting repository for the website you wish to add content to and it will appear on the left hand side of the GUI.
 All website content exists within the "gh-pages" branch of the repository, so content can be added through either of the following processes:

 - the normal git process of committing directly into the gh-pages branch
-- branching off gh-pages and then making a pull request
+- branching off the "gh-pages" branch and then making a pull request

 Every markdown file added requires a title which is added at the very top of every file as follows:

-{% highlight ruby %}
+{% highlight bash %}
 ---
 title:  "Jekyll"
 ---
 {% endhighlight %}

 Jekyll does not require the title and filenames to match but for the sake of site maintenance this will be enforced.

+See the subposts in this category for more information.

 [GitHubDesktop]: https://desktop.github.com/